The Rose & Crown

 1911: Census

-Market Square (7 rooms) (this is the next entry after the former Crown, and probably represents only the present no.9 - the Rose & Crown presumably closed as a pub due to the Licensing Act of 1910)
+Market Square (7 rooms) (this is the next entry after the former Crown, and probably represents only the present no.9)

 Charles Robert Cook Head married 19 years 42 Grocers assistant b.
 Yoxford, Suffolk